Glossary of Card Game Terms

-In Skat, a declaration by a player to play using the skat and one of the cards of the skat to determine the trump suit for the hand.
+In Skat, a declaration by a player to play using one of the cards from the skat to determine the trump suit for the hand.

 In the game of Cassino, when a player is unable (or chooses not) to take any cards or make any builds during their turn.